Winx Club: The Mystery of the Abyss: Plot

-At Alfea College, Bloom's friends agree to help her journey to the Infinite Ocean to save Sky.
-They discover that Tritannus has sealed every gateway to the ocean except for the Oblivion Portal.
-The Winx enter the portal and are led through a dangerous dimension.
-Bloom wakes up in an empty void, where a dark illusion of herself appears to tell her that she has abandoned Sky.
-When Bloom eventually realizes that she is inside the Realm of Oblivion, she wakes the other Winx.
-They break free from the dimension with a convergence spell.
+At Alfea, Bloom's friends agree to help her journey to the Infinite Ocean to save Sky.
+They discover that Tritannus has sealed all of the ocean's gateways except for the Oblivion portal, which leads them through a dangerous dimension.
+The Winx go through the portal and Bloom wakes up in an empty room, where a dark illusion of herself appears to tell her that he has abandoned Sky.
+When Bloom realizes that she successfully got into the Oblivion, she quickly wakes the other Winx.
+They break free from the Oblivion with a convergence spell.